SIMEON WARD PREACHER AND GUNSMITH

 LARGER VIEW

-SIMEON WARD was born in Frederick County Virginia in 1804.
-Simeon Ward lived near Lehew in Hampshire County.
-His first wife was Sarah Johnson , she died in 1857.
-Simeon married again in 1869 to Sarah Racey who died in 1886.
-Simeon died January 8 1877.
+SIMEON WARD was born in Frederick County, Virginia, in 1804.
+He lived near Lehew in Hampshire County.
+His first wife was Sarah Johnson, who died in 1857.
+Simeon married again in 1869 to Sarah Racey, who died in 1886.
+He died on January 8, 1877.

-Simeon was a gunsmith and is stated as such in the 1850 census.
-He also preached the gospel and belonged to the Timber Ridge Christian Church near High View .
-He even traveled with Rev. Christy Sine ( 1798-1858) spreading the message of salvation and the word of God.
-In the 1860 census Simeon is living with his son Evan P Ward.
-Evan is listed as a Gunsmith and Simeon is noted as a " Minister of the Gospel".
+Simeon was a gunsmith and is listed as such in the 1850 census.
+He also preached the gospel and belonged to the Timber Ridge Christian Church near High View.
+He even traveled with Rev. Christy Sine ( 1798-1858), spreading the message of salvation and the word of God.
+In the 1860 census, Simeon is living with his son Evan P. Ward.
+Evan is listed as a Gunsmith, and Simeon is noted as a " Minister of the Gospel."

-After some searching and talking to several collectors and students of the Hampshire County Long Rifle there is currently no known examples' of Simeon's work.
-Of course the work could be unsigned and we may never know who made it.
-If you know of Simeon's work please contact us.
-We have been more fortunate in the search of Evan P Wards' work.
-We have seen a few rifles made by Evan, some are signed E P W & a couple are signed E P Ward, all in script.
+After searching and talking to several collectors and students of the Hampshire County Long Rifle, I found that no known examples of Simeon's work are currently known.
+Of course, the work could be unsigned, and we may never know who made it.
+If you know of Simeon's work, please contact us.
+We have been more fortunate in the search for Evan P Ward's work.
+We have seen a few rifles made by Evan, most are signed E P W &, and one was signed E P Ward, all in script.

-Evan was born September 29 1827.
+Evan was born on September 29, 1827.
 Evan married Margaret Spaid (1837-1910).
-Early on in the Civil War, Evan joined the 114 TH Virginia Militia.
-Later on he went into the 18TH Virginia Cavalry.
+Early on in the Civil War, Evan joined the 114th Virginia Militia.
+Later on, he went into the 18TH Virginia Cavalry.

-During the Battle of Lynchburg on June 17 1864 Evan was wounded.
+Evan was wounded during the Battle of Lynchburg on June 17, 1864.

 Evan died from the results of that wound several months later on February 2 1865.
 Evan is buried near his parents, in Timber Ridge Christian Church Cemetery.